Kelsey-Roberts/GodotPluginCapstone/README.md

 ![ExpoGame Screenshot](ExpoGame%20Screenshot.png)

-ExpoGame is a Godot plugin designed to generate procedural dungeon-crawler environments based on user input.
-This capstone project was developed by a team of four software engineering students and demonstrates procedural generation, user input handling, and modular game development techniques.
+My software engineering capstone project.
+My four team members and I designed this plugin for Godot game engine that accepts user input in a form to generate a dungeon-crawler-style videogame environment.
+It uses procedural generation to create a network of interconnected rooms of various sizes and decorations to be used for game development.

 ---